RobbingSpree/HLMSH-Novel/plans and schemes/new chapter plans.md

 Brun says she had a weird call from Beth about debug going missing but that taking them off all shifts is a bit much

+## chapter 17
+Debug POV
+Escaping in car
+Get new clothes from charity bin
+Sees how bad she's been injured
+Dumps car in random residential street
+Finds place to hide
+Comes to conclusion she is to blame for her problems Worries about being able to stay away despite pain Just wants to be safe
+Brun POV
+Is mad
+She knows something is wrong but doesn't know what Doubles back to hotel to check for if Debug took their stuff On the way out thinks the car would help and doesn't see it Assumes Beth is driving it looking for Debug
+Remembers seeing Beth leave on foot in the security footage Has a lead

 ## Future chapter stuff
 Check in with Debug, the car is out of gas and she doesn't have access to money she can trust